videlais/story-formats-archive/README.md

 }
 ```

-Directories within the major Twine versions include the minor version per story format (e.g. `harlowe-3.3.0`).
+Directories within the major Twine versions include story format and minor version per story format (e.g. `harlowe/3.3.0`).
 For Twine 1 story formats, the version of Twine (e.g. `1.4.2`) is used unless explicitly mentioned by the build or author.

 ### Directory Example

-URL: `/official/twine2/chapbook-1.0.0/`
+URL: `/official/twine2/chapbook/1.0.0/`

 ### Story Format Properties